-2.5 Role Fulfilment
+2.8 Role Fulfilment

-Different debating traditions have different understandings of 'role fulfilment' in BP debating.
-Role fulfilment, in brief, is the name given to the particular duties given to each team on the table, arising because of their particular position, beyond the general duty to "make persuasive arguments".
+Role fulfilment, in brief, is the name given to the particular duties given to each team on the table, arising because of their particular position, beyond the general duty to "make persuasive arguments."
 Some such duties exist to ensure fairness by specifying additional constraints on the debaters to reflect the idiosyncrasies of BP debating as a method of persuading an ordinary intelligent voter.

-In football ('soccer') a team wins the game by scoring the most goals - but they must do so within the constraints of the rules.
-A football team doesn't win the game by keeping the ball inbounds more frequently or by exemplary conduct, but the rules of the game will define which attempts to score and prevent goals 'count'.
-For example, a footballer who picks the ball up and carries it into the opposing team's goal will not be credited with a goal (because it is against the rules for most players to use their hands).
-Similarly, a debater who gives an excellent fifteen-minute speech, or submits a persuasive essay or a set of visual aids, will not be entitled to credit for doing so, regardless of how persuasive these would have been in conveying their reasons for affirming or rejecting the motion.
+A debater who gives an excellent fifteen-minute speech, or submits a persuasive essay or a set of visual aids, will not be entitled to credit for doing so, regardless of how persuasive these would have been in conveying their reasons for affirming or rejecting the motion.
 Doing so involves breaking the rules, and cannot entitle them to credit.
 Role fulfilment is a necessary (but not sufficient!) condition for a team to make persuasive arguments.
+Incomplete role fulfilment should not be used as the sole justification to fourth teams.